Calvin-Liew/UTSCEats---CSCB20-Project/README.md

 # CSCB20 Web App

 Welcome to the UTSCEats Web App repository!
-This CSCB20 project showcases an intuitive and efficient Minimal Viable Product (MVP) of a web application designed specifically for students.
+This CSCB20 project showcases an intuitive and efficient Minimal Viable Product (MVP) of a web application designed specifically for students at the University of Toronto Scarborough.

 ## Features